 You can validate everything is working by manually running the replica crontab scripts as below.
 Please note that depending on the size of your checkpoints and the bandwidth between your replica and master server, these commands may take hours to rsync the checkpoints across.

 '''

-/p4/common/bin/p4master_run 1 /p4/common/bin/sync_replica.sh /p4/common/bin/p4master_run 1 /p4/common/bin/weekly_sync_replica.sh
+/p4/common/bin/sync_replica.sh 1

+/p4/common/bin/weekly sync replica.sh 1

 '''

 Check the replica crontab template for default configuration.